 Coolant leakage - If you see an intense green (sometimes yellow or pink) fluid dripping from your car or truck, there is likely a problem with your cooling system.

 Overheating - If steam billows out from under your hood, your automobile is overheating, which most likely suggests a cooling system problem.

 If you are experiencing several of these signs, it is imperative that you bring your car or truck in for a cooling system service immediately.
-If you live in Washoe, you can come to Reno Vulcanizing Auto Care and Tires.
+If you live in Washoe County, you can come to Reno Vulcanizing Auto Care and Tires.